spiwokv/Rtutorial/lessons/07_confidence_intervals.md

 I obtained 97, close to expected 95.

 #### Tips and tricks
-* confidence inteval can be obtained more easily by `t.test` as will be shown later:
+* confidence interval can be obtained more easily by `t.test` as will be shown later:
 ```R
 x<-rnorm(10, mean=20, sd=2)
 t.test(x)$conf.int